Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes: Proofs of main Theorems

 The previous result holds even if we replace $\left|\sum_{k=2^n}^{2^{n+1}-1}v_{k}(t) \right|$ by $\left|\sum_{k=M}^{2^{n+1}-1}v_{k}(t) \right|$ for some $M\in[2^{n},2^{n+1}-1]$.
 Let $N$ be a positive integer.
 By taking $m = \lfloor \log{N}/\log{2}\rfloor$, we get

 We can conclude, using \eqref{eq:best}, that

 It suffices to observe that $2^m \leq N < 2^{m+1}$, to obtain the rate of the uniform convergence.
 The uniform tightness implies that $\sum_{k=0}^{N}v_{k}$ has a weak limit in C[0,T] the space of continuous functions on [0,T].
 We remind the reader that we endow this space with the supremum metric.
-By the It\^{o}-Nisio theorem, we get, as in \cite{ITO}, that the process $\sum_{k=0}^{N}v_{k}$ converges in $C[0,T]$ almost surely. \end{proof}
+By the It\^{o}-Nisio theorem, we get, as in \citep{ITO}, that the process $\sum_{k=0}^{N}v_{k}$ converges in $C[0,T]$ almost surely. \end{proof} \begin{proof}[Proof of Theorem \ref{proof:thm:1}] For $H \in \left(0,1/2\right)$, we denote by $\gamma(t):=|t|^{2H}$.
+It is easy to check that $\gamma$ satisfies $(\star)$.
+Using Proposition \ref{pr:1}, the above series is well-defined since $\forall k\geq1, \;c_{k} \leq 0$ and hence we can write $\sqrt{-c_k}$ (remember that we are assuming the series to be convergent).
+Because of the independence between the Gaussian random variables $Z$, it follows immediately that